-The diamond brocade stitch pattern is a very pretty design that's been around for a very long time.
-It is very simple to do and all you need to know is knit and purl stitches.
-Great for beginning knitters.
+The diamond brocade stitch pattern is a very pretty design that's been around for a long time.

 The term brocade goes back in history a hundred years and it's a term used to describe a technique that is used to decorate fabric.